AmplitudeAudio/doc-sdk/docs/project/sound-object.md

 `Spatialization` `default: None`

-The `spatialization` property specifies how the sound object's will be rendered in the 3D space, by applying effects like sound attenuation and panning:
+The `spatialization` property specifies how the sound object will be rendered in the 3D space, by applying effects like sound attenuation and panning:

 | ID  | Name                | Description                                                                                                                                                                                                                                    |
 | --- | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |